capGoblin/Aegis402/README.md

 With Aegis402:

-> pay → collateral → credit → guaranteed delivery
+> pay → collateral → credit → refund guarantee

-This unlocks real, high-value, async machine-to-machine commerce.
+This unlocks:
+- large payments
+- async jobs
+- enterprise usage
+- real agent economies

 ---

-## Vision
+## In one sentence

-Machines are about to start trading with machines.

-Aegis402 is the **credit layer** that makes it safe.

-This is how real money flows in the agent economy ⚡
+**Aegis402 lets agents pay each other real money for real work, with refunds guaranteed by collateral instead of trust.**

+That’s what turns agent payments into real infrastructure.